 - having security and confidentiality policies in place across the organisation, to which staff must agree before they are given access to personal information

 - restricting access to personal information to only those staff who need access to perform their role

 However, no software or application can be completely secure.
-If you have any concerns that your account could have been compromised (for example, someone could have discovered your password), follow the instructions on NHS App help and support.
+If you have any concerns that your account could have been compromised (for example, someone could have discovered your password), follow the instructions on NHS account help and support.